Fulton v. City of Philadelphia: Reactions

 Prior to the Court's ruling, Fulton had been anticipated to be a landmark case in the conflict between freedom of religious expression and LGBT rights; with the Court's conservative majority, it had been expected that the decision would have been a significant victory for religious groups and a loss for LGBT supporters.
 Instead, the Court's decision was seen as narrowly focused that only gave a small victory for conservative religious groups, and bypassed larger questions that had been asked regarding the accommodations for LGBT by religion-based groups in governmental regulations.
 Mark Joseph Stern for Slate opined that Roberts had written the opinion in a narrow matter to minimize the impact on LGBT rights so as to bring the liberal members of the Court into joining with the majority.

-Legal experts stated that the decision was tailored around the specific wording in Philadelphia's contract, which made a specific exemption in the anti-discrimination clause, and likely would not apply for a governmental regulation that lacked such exemption language and was applied broadly.
-Other legal scholars believed that since the judgment was unanimous, it signaled that the decision was a significant result that would instruct lower courts to rule against any government regulation that singled out against a religious practice.
+Linda Greenhouse noted that the Smith rule was not applied because the policy allowed exceptions to Philadelphia's nondiscrimination policy and so it was not a generally applicable policy.
+Greenhouse says the case Church of Lukumi Babalu Aye, Inc. v.
+Hialeah requiring strict scrutiny analysis for laws that burden religious practice has been applied more expansively in recent cases.
+Richard Garnett of Notre Dame Law School said that the unanimous ruling reaffirming this trend in free exercise jurisprudence was "highly significant" and gained support from the Court's liberal wing.
+Adam Winkler said the decision was "definitely not a landmark case" but reflected the "importance of religious liberty in this Supreme Court".
+Ian Millhiser wrote in an article for Vox that the majority opinion was "exceedingly narrow" and was decided "on grounds that are unlikely to have many implications for future cases".
 The narrowness of the decision in Fulton was compared to the Court's approach in deciding Masterpiece Cakeshop v.
 Colorado Civil Rights Commission in 2018, where a baker refused to provide a custom-made cake for a gay couple's wedding and had faced action under the Colorado anti-discrimination laws; in Masterpiece, the Court similarly ruled on a narrow basis on the approach Colorado had taken in reprimanding the baker, rather than establish any landmark decision.